-The Prison System
+D. Prison System

-- 4.42.
-A scandal broke out surrounding conditions in the country's largest prison.
-On 22 October 1999, Reuters ran a television story with accompanying text and pictures on life in El Modelo prison, showing the FARC prisoners running a separate regime along FARC field camp lines.
+- 4.42 The United Nations has recently described the Colombian prisons as overcrowded "hell".
+More than 54000 prisoners are cramped in 167 prisons throughout the country.
+A further 5000 are being held in police stations where the conditions are described as even worse.
+[18cg] According to one report, the country's jails hold 24 percent over their capacity of 41,191.
+[3i] Medellin's Bellavista prison, the country's largest, housed 6,219 inmates at the end of 2001 although it originally was built to house 1,800 inmates.
+[3i] 49% of prisoners have received no sentence at all and 76% are yet to receive a definitive sentence.
+[18cg] There are no separate facilities for pretrial detainees and convicted prisoners.
+[3i] - 4.43 The living conditions are harsh where inmates live in close quarters and sanitation is poor.
+Many prisoners suffer from infectious diseases and Aids has reduced the immune system of the inmates.
+Prisons are also notoriously violent where rival gangs, guerrillas and paramilitaries wage a war behind the prison bars.
+[18cg] - 4.44 On 22 October 1999, Reuters ran a television story with accompanying text and pictures on life in El Modelo prison, showing the FARC prisoners running a separate regime along FARC field camp lines.
 The news feature led to the director of the prison being sacked immediately [16ao,16aq].
-The National Prisons Institute INPEC has recorded 203 murders inside jails between January and November 1999 [16at]. - 4.43.
-Fabio Campo has been appointed the new head of INPEC, the National Prisons Institute.
-He replaces Laureano Villamizar, who has headed the agency for nine months [17z]. - 4.44.
-On 28 April 2000, fighting broke out between paramilitary prisoners and common criminal prisoners in El Modelo prison, two months after a much touted non-aggression pact.
+The National Prisons Institute INPEC recorded 203 murders inside jails between January and November 1999 [16at]. - 4.45 On 28 April 2000, fighting broke out between paramilitary prisoners and common criminal prisoners in El Modelo prison, two months after a much touted non-aggression pact.
 26 prisoners were killed in the riots.
 The prison was in April 2000 holding 5,000 prisoners in accommodation built for 1,800.
 [17br] In July 2001, further riots led to a 15-hour control of the prison by inmates, with 10 prisoners killed, 15 wounded and large amounts of weapons and explosives being discovered once the authorities regained control.
 [18ch] The new prison in Valledupar should accommodate 1,600 prisoners and additional construction / modernisation programmes are under way.